NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 From there, you can make a local copy of one of the example sketches based on the kind of system setup you want to use.
 If you are unsure of which, we recommend the Vertical NFT Example, as it is our standard implementation built for most common system setups and only requires changing setup defines at the top of the file.

 Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-sizes tweaking, and possibly external storage hardware (such as EEPROM or SD Card - see the Data Writer example for more details).
-Modern MCUs with lots of Flash storage can instead simply build the Full System Example (TODO: Still a WIP - use DA Tracking Example for right now).
+Modern MCUs with lots of Flash storage can instead simply build the Full System Example (TODO: Still a WIP - use Vertical NFT Example for right now).

 ### Setup